guidobouman/thesis/Documents/Thesis/Thesis.markdown

 #### Opportunities
 // TODO
-aster peer to peer communication and mind sharing.
+Faster peer to peer communication and mind sharing.

 #### Function of computers
 Computers will still be used for their computational power and function as a back up for people passing away.